We are pleased to confirm that Broadhembury is COV19-Secure and the principles of this are that we:

 During your stay

-Please follow the limits on the number of other people you should meet with as a group – it is illegal to be in group of more than six from outside of your household.
-If you believe that any of the exceptions to this law will apply to your Group whilst at Broadhembury, please discuss this with us prior to your arrival, otherwise we will expect this law to be abided by at Broadhembury and our staff to enforce it during your stay.
+Please follow the limits on the number of other people you should meet with as a group.
+If you believe that any of the exceptions will apply to your Group whilst at Broadhembury, please discuss this with us prior to your arrival, otherwise we will expect this to be abided by at Broadhembury and our staff to enforce it during your stay.

 Please also note the following during your stay: